-Financial assets are initially recognised at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
-Financial assets carried at fair value through profit or loss are initially recognised at fair value and transaction costs are expensed in profit or loss.
-Available-forsale financial assets and financial assets at fair value through profit or loss are subsequently carried at fair value.
-Loans and receivables are subsequently carried at amortised cost using the effective interest method.
+Financial assets were initially recognised at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
+Financial assets carried at fair value through profit or loss were initially recognised at fair value and transaction costs were expensed in profit or loss.
+Available-forsale financial assets and financial assets at fair value through profit or loss were subsequently carried at fair value.
+Loans and receivables were subsequently carried at amortised cost using the effective interest method.
 Amortised cost is the initial measurement amount adjusted for the amortisation of any difference between the initial and maturity amounts using the effective interest method.

-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Group or Company has transferred substantially all risks and rewards of ownership or has not retained control of the asset.
+Financial assets were derecognised when the rights to receive cash flows from the financial assets had expired or had been transferred and the Group or Company had transferred substantially all risks and rewards of ownership or had not retained control of the asset.